makijapan/cpu-process-profiler/README.md

 contribute to it, download the latest version or create an executable from this source.

-From the local path of the check-cpu-usage repository:
+From the local path of the check-cpu-usage-with-process-list repository:

 ```
 go build